 - to synthesize and put into context the feedback to improve your ability to be more successful across attraction and engagement of candidates. (insights can also be used to impact on-boarding, win loyalty and retain existing employees).

-In addition to the above, you’ll be in a very good position to use your new survey data and insights to develop a forward-looking talent attraction roadmap and best-practice playbook to help your company make improvements in talent attraction and then support other efforts across the talent acquisition landscape, including engagement, recruitment, hiring, onboarding, and retention.
+With this new strategic reframing, you’ll be better positioned to use your new survey data and insights to develop a forward-looking talent attraction roadmap and best-practice playbook to help your company make improvements in talent attraction - and then support other efforts across the talent acquisition landscape, including engagement, recruitment, hiring, onboarding, and retention.

 Here are a few items you’ll want to keep in mind before you design your perception survey: